QUICK TRAIL FACTS

 - Sights: marsh, woods

 It’s an incredible idea, a 3,000-mile “green trail” from Maine to Florida.
 While some of the 62-mile Eastern Trail is off road in Maine (from South Portland to Kittery), the majority is (right now) along roads, some of them busy roads.
-Nonetheless, you can do a cool walk or bike ride on an off-road, flat, easy, well-maintained gravel or paved trail that passes through South Portland, Scarborough, Saco, Biddeford and Kennebunk.
+Nonetheless, you can have an enjoyable outing on an off-road, flat, easy, well-maintained gravel or paved trail that passes through South Portland, Scarborough, Saco, Biddeford and Kennebunk.
 It is wheelchair accessible.
 Go here for more information.

 New sections of the trail are being constructed.
 The one I know about is a link-in-progress between the South Portland section (the excellent Greenbelt Walkway) and Scarborough segment.